vincentlossel/dotfiles/README.md

 # Dotfiles

-This repository contains my dotfiles.
+This repository contains some config files for programs that I actively use.
 It is managed by [chezmoi](https://www.chezmoi.io/).

 ## Requirements